 Kathy Twist, Interim Director of Athletics

 H. Austin Booth, Vice Provost for University Libraries

 Lee H. Melvin, Vice Provost for Enrollment

-Laura J. Barnum, Associate Vice President, Resource Planning
+Laura J. Barnum, Associate Vice President for Resource Planning

 Craig Abbey, Associate Vice Provost and Director of Institutional Research, Office of Institutional Analysis